 With the operational targets as a starting point, each business entity performs risk assessments to identify events that could influence these targets.
 In each business entity the business risk manager facilitates the periodic identification of the key operational risks.
 All business processes are taken into account to identify the risks.
-All identified risks are prioritized and recorded in a risk-control framework
+All identified risks are prioritized and recorded in a risk-control framework.

 The risk policies prescribe specific risk analyses to be performed to identify and analyse the risks.
-For important IT systems, SPRINT (Simplified Process for Risk Identification) analyses have to be performed and for large outsourcing projects a specific risk analysis is required.
+For important IT systems, Information Security Analyses (IVA - Informatie Veiligheids Analyse) have to be performed and for large outsourcing projects a specific risk analysis is required.